 What Are The Fines For Not Being GDPR Compliant?

 Many companies affected by this new policy have their sites shut down.
 Being blocked is the least of your worries too, the harsher punishment is a big fat fine of either 4% of annual global turnover, or €20 million(roughly $23 million US), whichever number is higher.
 That’s a lot of money to spend on not adjusting to the new policies.
 One of the most famous icons of the internet got hit with one of these fines.
 Google, fined $57 Million for, “lack of transparency, inadequate information and lack of valid consent regarding ads personalization.”
-So not even one the most well-known players out there is immune to these changes.
+So not even one of the most well-known players out there is immune to these changes.

 Does GDPR Compliance Affect American Websites?

-- Identification information: name, telephone, physical and email address and government ID numbers
+- Identification information: name, telephone, physical and email address, and government ID numbers

 - Website data: location, IP address, cookie histories, and RFID tags